iibrahimli/nst/README.md

 ### Total variation loss

-TV loss is used to impose smoothness and minimise high-frequency artifacts in the result image.
-It is defined as the sum of (absolute values of / squares of) differences in x and y direction:
+TV loss is used to impose smoothness and minimize high-frequency artifacts in the result image.
+It is defined as the sum of (absolute values / squares) of differences in x and y direction:

 ![TV loss](rsc/tv_loss.png)

+You may notice that this operation is similar to edge detection.
+Indeed, the differences give us the "derivative", or "gradient" that is also useful for finding edges.
+If we visualize the differences it would look much like the image was filtered using a Sobel filter or something similar.
 I use the squared version in this implementation.

 ## Implementation